-Transactions under the NCIB will depend on future market conditions.
+Transactions under the renewed NCIB will depend on future market conditions.
 Prairie Provident retains discretion whether to make purchases under the NCIB, and to determine the timing, amount and acceptable price of any such purchases, subject at all times to applicable TSX and other regulatory requirements.

-The period during which Prairie Provident is authorized to make purchases under the NCIB commenced on December 1, 2017 and ends on November 30, 2018 or such earlier date as the NCIB is completed or is terminated at the Company's election.
+The period during which Prairie Provident is authorized to make purchases under the renewed NCIB commenced on December 4, 2018 and will end on December 3, 2019 or such earlier date as the NCIB is completed or is terminated at the Company's election.

-Under TSX rules, not more than 21,517 Common Shares can be purchased on the TSX on any single trading day under the NCIB, except that one block purchase in excess of the daily maximum is permitted per calendar week.
+Under TSX rules, not more than 19,330 Common Shares can be purchased on the TSX on any single trading day under the NCIB, except that one block purchase in excess of the daily maximum is permitted per calendar week.

-A Shareholder may obtain a copy of the Company's notice of intention regarding the NCIB, without charge, on request to the Company at Suite 1100, 640 - 5th Avenue S.W., Calgary, Alberta, T2P 3G4 (Attention: Corporate Secretary), telephone (403) 292-8000.
+A Shareholder may obtain a copy of the Company's notice of intention regarding the renewed NCIB, without charge, on request to the Company at Suite 1100, 640 - 5th Avenue S.W., Calgary, Alberta, T2P 3G4 (Attention: Corporate Secretary), telephone (403) 292-8000.